Information to citizens

 Can biological samples be released to insurance companies or the police?

-Does the Danish National Biobank make money by releasing biological samples, including to private pharmaceutical companies?
+Does the Danish National Biobank make money by handing out biological samples?